simoncblyth/opticks/notes/issues/csg_transform_support.rst

 what will need to do on GPU, so actually its better to take same approach on CPU

+* adopted globaltransform held in primitive, which is obtained at deserialization (in NCSG) from product of ancestor node transforms

 Transforming BBox ?
 ---------------------